Why You Must Take The Security Of Your WordPress Website Seriously!

 SSL (Secure Sockets Layer) helps encrypt the connections between your website and visitors’ web browsers.
 By enabling SSL you can ensure that the traffic shared between your website and your visitors’ computers is safe and free from undesired interceptions.

 Enabling SSL will have a significant effect on the first impressions your visitors get when they visit your website.
-Web browsers like Google Chrome will even warn its users to stay away from visiting those sites that don’t follow the SSL protocol.
+Web browsers like Google Chrome will even warn their users to stay away from visiting those sites that don’t follow the SSL protocol.

 To check whether your WordPress website complies with the SSL protocol, just have a look at your WordPress site’s homepage URL.
 If the URL begins with “https://” (the “s” refers to “security”), then your connection is secured with SSL and you’re on the safe side.
 If, however, the URL begins with “http://”, then it’s an indication that your site doesn’t follow the SSL protocol and you’ll need to obtain an SSL certificate for your website.